 These sensors measure the acceleration, frequency, duration, intensity and patterns of your movement—taken together that's a good bunch of data and it can help a tracker work out if you're walking down the road or just waving at someone you know.
 Have a dive into the specs list of a particular tracker to see what sensors are included to collect data about you.

-The Jawbone UP3 is one of the most sensor-packed trackers out there, squeezing in temperature sensors and a bioimpedance sensor alongside the familiar accelerometer we've already mentioned.
+The Jawbone UP3 is one of the most sensor-packed trackers, squeezing in temperature sensors and a bioimpedance sensor alongside the familiar accelerometer we've already mentioned.
 Bioimpedance sensors check the resistance of your skin to a tiny electric current, and the four electrodes on the inside of the UP3 fitness tracker are clearly visible.

-Other wearables (such as the Xiaomi Mi Band Pulse) use optical sensors to shine a light on your skin and measure your pulse through it: the light illuminates your capillaries, then a sensor measures the rate at which your blood is being pumped (and thus your heart rate).
+Other wearables such as the Fitbit Charge 2 use optical sensors to shine a light on your skin and measure your pulse through it: the light illuminates your capillaries, then a sensor measures the rate at which your blood is being pumped (and thus your heart rate).
 These optical sensors are less effective than bioimpedance as a gauge of your overall health but can be more useful if you want to check your heart rate as you exercise or work out.

 It's a similar story with sleep tracking: using a process called actigraphy, your tracker translates wrist movements into sleep patterns as best it can, and as with steps there's some guesswork and estimating involved.
 It's a useful guide, but it's not as accurate as polysomnography—this is what the experts use to measure sleep in a lab, and it monitors brain activity rather than how much you're tossing and turning.